matthiaswietz/FRAM-RAS_eDNA/README.md

 - [output](./output): ASV table, taxonony table, and ASV sequences from both 16S and 18S metabarcoding.
 Furthermore, ENA accession numbers of all raw fastq files for [16S](./output/ENA_16S_fastq.txt) and [18S](./output/ENA_18S_fastq.txt) amplicons.

 - [metadata](./metadata):  physicochemical measurements and general sample information, needed for detailed analyses as described in the following.
-Original fastq files and sample information can be macthed via columns "sample_title" found in both [sample_info.txt](./metadata/sample_info.txt) and ENA txtfiles in the [output](./output) directory.
+Original fastq files and sample information can be matched via columns "sample_title" listed in [sample_info.txt](./metadata/sample_info.txt) and ENA txtfiles in the [output](./output) directory.

 This top-level directory contains Rscripts to further process the original data.
 This includes script [DataLoad.R](./DataLoad.R) to account for negative control counts, refomat taxonomic names if appropriate, and connect with environmental data deposited in [metadata](./metadata).
 In case samples from several timepoints were pooled, a "mean date" is calculated, and the corresponding environmental parameters averaged as well.